jerryq27/Cheatsheets/Brownie.md

 You can changed the default network by defining a `default:` key in the networks section of the `brownie-config.yaml` file.

+### Tests 2

+Tests are created in the **tests/** directory.
+Usually files in the directory are prepended with tests by convention, it also help Brownie locate the files with tests.

+Common testing commands:

+* `brownie test` - runs all the tests in the **tests/** folder
+* `brownie test -k $TEST_FUNCTION_NAME` - runs a specific test function
+* `brownie test -pdb` - opens the Python interpreter after a failed test (useful for debugging)
+* `brownie test -s` - more output information on test and it will show print lines if they exist in a test

+> Brownie test uses everything in the Pytest library, anything supported there is supported with Brownie testing as well.

 ### Testing Environment

 There's a recommended environment setup for running tests.